Parent reading a book to her child at the new Sadie Peterson Delaney African Roots Library

 Discovery Science

-Every month, the Mid-Hudson Discovery Museum will be visiting the Sadie Peterson Delaney Library Branch to create some amazing science experiments and talk about important people in the science world that not everyone has heard about.
-For kids grade 1-5.
+Every month, the Mid-Hudson Discovery Museum will be visiting the Sadie Peterson Delaney Library branch to create some amazing science experiments and talk about important people in the science world that not everyone has heard about.
+For kids ages 1-5.

 About Sadie Peterson Delaney African Roots Branch Library: